penguintutor/lc-building/README.md

 ### Command line lcmake file
+** The command line version will be deprecated in future versions **

 Currently configs are in the buildings directory, but are referenced by hard coding in the lcmake.py file.
 This also needs a folder called output, if one does not already exist then it should be created.
 After configuring the above then run

+    source ~/.venv/pyside6/bin/activate
     python3 lcmake.py